pierreprevoteau/Kermit/README.md

 value | string | true

 * **Technical_structure** => CACHE

+Like Metadata

 Title | Type | Required
 --- | --- | ---
 key | string | true
 title | string | true

 * **Comment**

+Comment associeted to a Media from a user or from the server (history of the media, moved for folder, duplicated, archived)

 Title | Type | Required
 --- | --- | ---